Ready to Fall: Music video

 As well as the version played on television there was another, more graphic, 'uncut' version created.
 This was never released officially but is available on certain websites such as Vimeo.
 The video is focused more on animal rights and serves a testimony to veganism.
 Rise Against is an active supporter of PETA, an animal rights organization, and the band members are all active vegetarians.
+Some cutscenes, such as the traffic scene and the napalm exploding, were also featured in the Linkin Park music video for "What I've Done".

 The video was filmed at Brandywine Falls Provincial Park in British Columbia.
 Much of the footage of animals in both film clips is from the documentary Earthlings.

 Credits and personnel

 Credits adapted from the liner notes of The Sufferer & the Witness.